 - 1. First, whisk the eggs in a bowl and add the milk.
-Place the dry ingredients in a separate bowl. - 2. \\\\\, pour the milk mixture into the flour.
-Stir until you have a smooth batter. - 3. \\\\\, heat butter in the frying pan.
-Add a spoonful of batter to the pan. - 4. \\\\\, cook until the bubbles pop.
-Flip the pancake over and cook until golden brown. - 3 Add in time adverbs for the pancake recipe. - 4 Draw the pancake recipe.
-Add step 5.
+Place the dry ingredients in a separate bowl. - 2. , pour the milk mixture into the flour.
+Stir until you have a smooth batter. - 3. , heat butter in the skillet.
+Add a spoonful of batter to the skillet. - 4. , cook until the bubbles pop.
+Flip the pancake over and cook until golden brown. - 3 Add in adverbs of time for the pancake recipe. - 4 Draw step 5.

-Berries to Jam
+Berries to Jelly

 Berries can be eaten fresh.
-They can also be cooked with sugar to make jam.
+They can also be cooked with sugar to make jelly.

-- 1. Berries grow on small bushes or plants in fields and hothouses. - 2.
+- 1. Berries grow on small bushes or plants in fields and greenhouses. - 2.
 Some farmers use machines to harvest the ripe berries.
 Other farmers pick them by hand. - 3.
-The berries are washed, trimmed and cut up or mashed.
+The berries are washed, trimmed, and cut up or mashed.
 Then, the berries are cooked with sugar until the mixture is thick. - 4.
-Next, the hot jam is poured into jars and sealed to keep it fresh.
+Next, the hot jelly is poured into jars and sealed to keep it fresh.